-LOCK TABLE command appearing outside any transaction block forms a self-contained transaction, so the lock will be dropped as soon as it is obtained.
+LOCK TABLE command appearing outside any transaction block forms a self-contained transaction, so the lock is dropped as soon as you obtain it.

 ROW are all misnomers.
-These mode names should generally be read as indicating the intention of the user to acquire row-level locks within the locked table.
+These mode names are generally read as indicating the intention of the user to acquire row-level locks in the locked table.
 Also,

 ROW EXCLUSIVE mode is a sharable table lock.
-Keep in mind that all the lock modes have identical semantics so far as
+Keep in mind that all the lock modes have identical semantics as far as

-LOCK TABLE is concerned, differing only in the rules about which modes conflict with which.
+LOCK TABLE is concerned, differing only in the rules about the modes that conflict with each other.